omidkhalafbeigi/blockchain_simple/README.md

 # blockchain_simple
-Simpe Blockchain from scratch using Python
+Simpe Blockchain web-based from scratch using Python